xilun/cbwin/README.md

 `wstart` - more precisely if any Win32 process is created by the one you launched with its standard handles inherited and the command does not wait for its termination).
 This might change in a future release.

+The environment block for launched processes is the one `outbash.exe` was started with, but it can be modified for individual commands.
+The `--env` option allows to set environment variables for the command.
+Parameters after this option are interpreted as environment variable definitions until one starts with "`--`" or a parameter does not contain an "`=`" character.
+An empty value erases the variable.
+Remaining command line arguments are used to compose the Windows command line.
+All the options interpreted by the launcher must be given at the start, before the Windows command line.

+    xilun@WINWIN:/mnt/c/Users$ wcmd --env TITI=TOTO TATA=TUTU set
+    [...]
+    SystemRoot=C:\WINDOWS
+    TATA=TUTU
+    TEMP=C:\Users\xilun\AppData\Local\Temp
+    TITI=TOTO
+    TMP=C:\Users\xilun\AppData\Local\Temp
+    [...]
+    xilun@WINWIN:/mnt/c/Users$ wcmd --env TEMP= set
+    [...]
+    SystemRoot=C:\WINDOWS
+    TMP=C:\Users\xilun\AppData\Local\Temp
+    [...]

 Other example to launch `msbuild` to rebuild `outbash.exe`, which shows that return codes are propagated:

     xilun@WINWIN:/mnt/c/Users/xilun/Documents/Projects/cbwin/vs$ wcmd '"C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat" amd64 && msbuild /t:Rebuild /p:Configuration=Release /m cbwin.sln'